Art Journal 2016

 Simple Snow Scene

-I was practicing paint scenes with the fewest materials possible.
+I was practicing painting scenes with the fewest materials possible.
 I think I did this painting with just one brush.
-I was delighted with the result and the simplicity.
+I was delighted with the simplicity of this painting.

 Rural Japanese Road

 On a family trip near Ota in Oita prefecture we walked around a reservoir and I saw this wonderful view from the top of the reservoir embankment.
 And this painting sold very quickly which is nice!

 This river, called Oita river, is right next to my doorstep and I often walk by this river in the morning and enjoy seeing the sunrise.
 In summer though the sunlight is dazzling and intense.
 I find myself walking along a path that has become a worm graveyard with endless numbers of worms fried hard on the path - some still have a bit of wiggle in them and these I sometimes throw into the grass.
 But back to the painting.
 This is one of several in which I paint the dazzling and intense sunrises you get on this river in summer.
 I could be wrong but I do think the light here in Oita is very intense and this intense light has become a fundamental element of my work.